ayalamin/CoronaHMO/my-app/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

 # CoronaHMO
+- installation
+Make sure you have MYSQL installed on your computer.
+If not download it.

+Duplicate the repository

+Open your project in Vs Code, and do the following:
+Play a CD back end
+Run npm srstart
+Run cd my-app
+Run npm start

+Create a database named HMOcorona

+Download SQLQuery2.sql from github
+Open it in mySql and run the page

 # Schematic view of the information in the database: